masneyb/weather-station/README.md

       2,1464469269,779.7
       3,1464469271,779.8
       4,1464469273,779.2

+    * Hook an anemometer (wind speed meter) up to a digital pin and count the number of times that the switch closes over a 5 second period.
+Multiply the requests per second by 1.492 to get the wind speed in miles per hour.
+Show 5 different results.
+      $ yadl --sensor counter --gpio_pin 1 --output csv --num_results 5 \
+      	--counter_poll_secs 5 --counter_multiplier 1.492
+      reading_number,timestamp,value
+      0,1465084823,6.9
+      1,1465084828,6.9
+      2,1465084833,7.2
+      3,1465084838,6.9
+      4,1465084843,6.9

     * Hook a button up to a digital pin and check for bounce when the button is pressed.
 This polls the digital pin indefinitely until Crtl-C is